Antonio Meucci: Invention of the telephone

 There has been much dispute over who deserves recognition as the first inventor of the telephone, although Bell was credited with being the first to transmit articulate speech by undulatory currents of electricity.
-The Federazione Italiana di Elettrotecnica has devoted a museum to Meucci making a chronology of his inventing the telephone and tracing the history of the two trials opposing Meucci and Bell.
+The Federazione Italiana di Elettrotecnica has devoted a museum to Meucci featuring a chronology of his inventing the telephone and tracing the history of the two trials opposing Meucci and Bell.
 They support the claim that Antonio Meucci was the real inventor of the telephone.
 However, some scholars outside Italy do not recognize the claims that Meucci's device had any bearing on the development of the telephone.
-Tomas Farley also writes that, "Nearly every scholar agrees that Bell and Watson were the first to transmit intelligible speech by electrical means.
+Author Tom Farley writes that: "Nearly every scholar agrees that Bell and Watson were the first to transmit intelligible speech by electrical means.
 Others transmitted a sound or a click or a buzz but our boys [Bell and Watson] were the first to transmit speech one could understand."

-In 1834 Meucci constructed a kind of acoustic telephone as a way to communicate between the stage and control room at the theatre "Teatro della Pergola" in Florence.
+In 1834, Meucci constructed a kind of acoustic telephone as a way to communicate between the stage and control room at the theatre "Teatro della Pergola" in Florence.
 This telephone was constructed on the model of pipe-telephones on ships and is still functional.

-In 1848 Meucci developed a popular method of using electric shocks to treat rheumatism.
+In 1848, Meucci developed a popular method of using electric shocks to treat rheumatism.
 He used to give his patients two conductors linked to 60 Bunsen batteries and ending with a cork.
 He also kept two conductors linked to the same Bunsen batteries.
 He used to sit in his laboratory, while the Bunsen batteries were placed in a second room and his patients in a third room.
 In 1849 while providing a treatment to a patient with a 114V electrical discharge, in his laboratory Meucci is claimed to have heard his patient's scream through the piece of copper wire that was between them, from the conductors he was keeping near his ear.
 His intuition was that the "tongue" of copper wire vibrated just like a leave of an electroscope—which meant there was an electrostatic effect.
 To continue the experiment without hurting his patient, Meucci covered the copper wire with a piece of paper.
 Through this device he claimed to hear an unarticulated human voice.
 He called this device "telegrafo parlante" (talking telegraph).